jannis2301/jammming/README.md

 # **Jammming**

-Jammming is an app that allows users to search the Spotify library, create a custom playlist, and then save the playlist to their Spotify accounts.
-(Requires having a Spotify account for playlists to be saved.)
+Jammming is an app that allows users to save music playlists to Spotify (Requires having a Spotify account for playlists to be saved.)
 This training project is prepared by [Codecademy](https://www.codecademy.com).

 ## Table of Contents